 American Whitewater Programs

 American Whitewater is a key player in protecting treasured free-flowing rivers through growing the National Wild and Scenic Rivers System.
-Locally, we led the effort to develop legislative proposals to protect the pristine rivers of the Wild Olympics, as well as the Snoqualmie and Pratt Rivers, which are just an hour from Seattle.
-We are also active leaders in campaigns to protect rivers on the Mt.
-Baker – Snoqualmie, Gifford Pinchot, and Okanogan – Wenatchee National Forests.
+Locally, we led a successful effort to designate the Snoqualmie and Pratt Rivers, which are just an hour from downtown Seattle.
+We also developed a legislative proposal to protect the rivers of the Wild Olympics, and are active leaders in campaigns to protect rivers on the Mt.
+Baker – Snoqualmie, and Okanogan – Wenatchee National Forests.

 American Whitewater has restored flows to dry rivers below dams across the country, and is a pioneer in bringing political and scientific legitimacy to restoring flows that both improve riparian habitat and connect people to rivers.
 Rivers that were once dewatered, such as the Chelan and Sultan, now flow all year and experience more dynamic flow regimes.
 We have also partnered with fellow river advocates to remove dams that have outlived their useful life, restoring fish habitat and recreational opportunities.
 In addition to our recent success on the White Salmon with removal of Condit Dam, we were leaders in the agreement to restore Sullivan Creek through removing a non-functional hydropower project on the Colville National Forest.

 American Whitewater knows that those who have a personal connection to rivers are the most powerful and effective river conservation advocates.
 We connect the public to rivers through promoting whitewater safety and improving public access to waterways.
+Through our advocacy, over two-dozen new river access points have recently been improved or developed locally.
 We are strong advocates for river safety and promote educational efforts on the importance of wearing personal floatation devices while on the water.

 Recent Successes and Current Challenges